 "It's not him," he said, praying that it was true.
 She wanted to drive there anyway to be sure.
 He drove her there, yeah, but didn't let her take a look at the covered up body.
 She was fighting his grasp, screaming Jack's name.
 He held on to her until the radio confirmed that this was another unfortunate boy lying dead on the ground.
 She stopped freaking out and walked behind a pillar of the bridge.
 He followed her, sitting next to her.
 He had never believed that a woman like her could cry so desperately.
 He felt utterly helpless.
 He didn't say a word, only patted her shoulder like a whisper, just a backup she could lean on if she needed to.
 In the end, she calmed down, stood up, and walked to the car.
 They drove back to the motel.
 And there was little man, unharmed, standing in front of the door, listing to music on his I-pod.

 "Kick his ass," he said, glad that the kid was alright.

 "No doubt," she said, smiling at him.

 Sweet Jesus.
 He felt like melting because of that genuine smile for him.
-She walked over to Jack and hugged him tenderly.
-The sting of jealousy that pinched him was deeply disturbing.
-He didn´t need a feeling like that.
-His stupid little crush didn´t mean anything.
+She walked over to Jack and hugged him.
+The sting of jealousy that pinched him was disturbing.
+He didn't need a feeling like that.
+His stupid crush didn't mean anything.
 More important was that maybe now they could become partners after all.
 Yeah.
 Keep it professional.
 She will go to Sonoma eventually.
 Maybe not today but as soon as the case was solved.
 So any attachment to her would be a big mistake.
 A terrible mistake.

 He turned around and walked away.
 Alone.
 As ever.